-What is biometric wellness screening?
+What is involved with a biometric wellness screening?

 What happens during the general body assessment?